Hospital expands local footprint to keep more kids closer to home

 Children’s Colorado specializes in providing family-centered care and built the hospital with family needs in mind.
 This includes providing private inpatient rooms with pull-out beds for families and private bathrooms, playrooms staffed by child life experts, family areas for parents and siblings, and Till Express, a café operated by local favorite Till.
 Families can also take advantage of the Ronald McDonald Family Room with laundry services, in addition to the new Ronald McDonald House adjacent to the hospital, expected to open this August.

 Children’s Colorado has been present in southern Colorado since 2001.
-In addition to the new hospital, it provides the pediatric expertise at UCHealth Memorial Central Hospital, therapy care at its Printers Park and Pueblo locations, and outpatient care across more than 40 specialties at its Briargate location, positioned across from the new hospital.
+In addition to the new hospital, it provides the pediatric expertise at UCHealth Memorial Central Hospital and outpatient care across more than 40 specialties at its Briargate location, positioned across from the new hospital.

 Children’s Colorado employs more than 1,000 team members at its locations in southern Colorado, and the new hospital is supported by more than 550 faculty, hospital-based and community providers.